grip-on-software/data-gathering/README.md

 The scripts and modules in this repository gather data from different sources that are used by software development teams and projects, as well as control a distributed setup of data gathering.
-The scripts are part of a larger pipeline where the gathered data is made available for analysis purposes through a database setup.
+The "scraper" scripts are part of a larger pipeline where the gathered data is made available for analysis purposes through a database setup.

 The scripts read data from a source based on the requested project and any additional parameters (command-line arguments, settings and credentials).
 Formatted data is then exported as a JSON file, which is usually a list of objects with properties.
+The data can be imported into a MonetDB database.

+The modules are able to be deployed in different software development ecosystem setups.
+There are several ways to use the data gathering scripts and modules, depending on the situation that they are used in:

+- Manually: After installation and configuration, calling the appropriate scripts should provide exported data available for further processing.
+- Docker: The installation can be streamlined by using a Docker image.
+- Jenkins: Either using the Docker image or a virtual environment, a Jenkins job from a central instance can obtain updated data of projects and provide it to the MonetDB database.
+- Agent: A Docker image can be deployed in a separate network to acquire updated data for a limited number of projects, based on frequent intervals with pre-flight checks (a 'Daemon' mode) and send the data to a controller.
+- Controller: A central instance can handle pre-flight checks, receive exported data from agents and provide it to the MonetDB database.
+The controller runs some daemon servers to track agent data and make web interfaces available.
+- Module: Certain components of this Python package are usable as a wrapper to check status of certain services, such as Jenkins or Git, in other applications, such as a deployment quality gate.

 ## Installation

 The data gathering scripts and modules require Python version 3.6+.
+Due to dependencies for building the Alpine Linux-based Docker image, Python 3.8 is the recommended version; later versions are unsupported.

-The scripts have been tested on MacOS 10.14+, Ubuntu 16.04+ and CentOS 7.3+.
+The scripts have been tested on MacOS 10.14+, Ubuntu 16.04+, CentOS 7.3+ as well as on some Windows versions.

 The scripts and modules are two separate concepts with regard to installation: the data gathering module `gatherer` must be installed so that the scripts can